 It frustrated me.
 Then I read an exchange of tweets between Angela Maiers and Denise Krebs.
 Genius Hour in the classroom!!!
 Time for Autonomous and Meaningful personal learning in the Classroom!

 Letting go of me controlling what to learn was easier than I thought.
 I watched Denise do it in her class and showed her classes’ learning samples with my students a couple days later.
-It was the students who were at a loss for words… “Do you mean we can learn anything we want?”
+Along with my teaching colleague Gallit Zvi we noticed it was the students who were at a loss for words… “Do you mean we can learn anything we want?”
 They cheered and then questioned… “What do I Wonder About?”
 They were engaged and I was hooked on how I could continue to make learning meaningful in other areas of my class.

 Stumbling through cat videos and laughing babies I came across a Dan Pink Video titled the 1 sentence project.